 Gives a solid background on one of America's iconic generals

 There have been thousands of generals that have served in the United States Military.
 Very few officers ever get "name" recognition.
 Washington, Grant, Pershing, MacArthur, Eisenhower.
-Patton stands right there with them, unique in the group I named because he was the only one that was always a subordinate officer, meaning that he was never in charge of an entire theater of war.
+Patton stands right there with them, unique in the group of generals that I named because he was the only one that was always a subordinate officer, meaning that he was never in charge of an entire theater of war.

 But, Patton inspires images of a general of action - impulsive, moving, always pushing, leading from the field.
 Modern tank warfare may have been perfected by Patton in the sense that he truly understood the need to coordinate air, naval, armor and GI's.
 He did more than understand it in theory - he actually did it on the ground in real life.

 Patton: The Pursuit of Destiny is an attempt to dig behind the image to find out a little about the real Patton - a romantic family man (also a philanderer), the little boy that dreamed of the battlefield, the frustrations that accompanied his slow climb up the officer ranks (but helped by excellent connections), his fear of being afraid.